akiramgotcheya/Rustacean-Exercises/README.md

 # Rustacean-Exercises

-Note: This repo contains only solutions to exercises available on https://replit.com/team/Narra8ive
+Note: This repo contains solutions to Rust coding challenges available on various websites.

-Please visit the website to view the original questions.
+      Questions are mentioned in comments.